 "I cannot endure to waste anything as precious as autumn sunshine by staying in the house.
 So I spend almost all the daylight hours in the open air." —Nathaniel Hawthorne (Photo by: Jan Johnsen.)

-Limelight™ Hydrangea is an outstanding, hardy, and carefree shrub that continues to attract attention all the way into fall.
+'Limelight' hydrangea is an outstanding, hardy, and carefree shrub that continues to attract attention all the way into fall.
 Its chartreuse-to-lime flowers appear in early to midsummer and cover the 6-to-8-foot-tall shrub.
 As they mature, the large, 8-inch-long flowers darken to all shades of pink, and in the fall turn a rich rosy hue.
-When the blossoms fade, the Limelight™ foliage turns a burnished red.
+When the blossoms fade, 'Limelight' foliage turns a burnished red.
 Grow them in Zones 4 through 8, in sun to light shade.

 “I'm so glad I live in a world where there are Octobers.” —L.M.
 Montgomery (Photo by: Jan Johnsen.)